giantswarm/docs/src/content/general/architecture/capi/index.md

 3. Create a bootstrap cluster using [kind](https://kind.sigs.k8s.io/).
 4. Install the Cluster API (CAPI) controllers on it.
 5. Create the management CAPI resources on the bootstrapping cluster to trigger the provision of the real infrastructure on the provider.
 It creates the actual Kubernetes cluster in the customer infrastructure.
-6. Install the Cluster API controllers on the real management cluster and move the resources to it.
+6. Install the Cluster API controllers on the real Management Cluster and move the resources to it.
-7. Deploy our App platform on top of the management cluster.
+7. Deploy our App platform on top of the Management Cluster.
-8. Deploy our monitoring system on top of the management cluster.
+8. Deploy our monitoring system on top of the Management Cluster.
 9. Deploy all additional operators that enhances the API (organizations, RBAC, etc).
 10. Configure and harden the cluster.
-11. Run and test the management cluster functionality.
+11. Run and test the Management Cluster functionality.

-After the management cluster is ready we deliver all the details to customers to give them the access to the Management API.
-From this point we use the same mechanisms to control the management cluster lifecycle as we use for workload clusters.
+After the Management Cluster is ready we deliver all the details to customers to give them the access to the Management API.
+From this point we use the same mechanisms to control the Management Cluster lifecycle as we use for Workload Clusters.

 Cluster API offers a set of custom resources that define all the details of a cluster infrastructure and its configuration.